lazyhamster/Observer/bin/Release-Unicode/readme.txt

 archivers and dearchivers for Microsoft compression formats.

 - NSIS (http://nsis.sourceforge.net/)
 Code used is for bzip2 support.
-Upacker version is specific for NSIS.
+Unpacker version is specific for NSIS.

 - X2 FileDriver (http://x-tools.doubleshadow.wz.cz/)
 User for Egosoft (X2, X3, X3:TC) archives support.

 3. System requirements.
-Minimal FAR version is 1.71, build 2406 (и выше).
+Minimal FAR versions are 1.75 build 2587 / 2.0 build 1470
 Windows Installer 4+ is required for MSI support.
 OS: Win2k+ (tested on WinXP and Win2003, but 2k should be suported too).

-4. Guaranties.
+4. Diclaimer.
 This software is provided 'as-is', without any express or implied warranty.
 In no event will the author be held liable for any damages arising from the use or not use of this software.